France Travel Inspiration

 One of the Cathars’ main strongholds, who were considered heretics by the Catholic Church, Carcassonne is today one of the main stops of any Cathar Country road trip.
 This is also one of the best places in South of France for history lovers, but anyone and everyone will find it enjoyable as it is rated as one of the top landmarks in France.

-During a visit, you can explore the Cité de Carcassonne alone or with a guided tour and learn about all its history.
+During the visit, you can explore the Cité de Carcassonne alone or on a guided tour with an expert guide to learn about its history.

 4. Avignon